Love Man

 Love Man is the third posthumous album by American soul recording artist Otis Redding.
-It was released in June 20, 1969 and featured songs Redding had recorded in 1967.
+It was released on June 20, 1969, and featured songs Redding had recorded in 1967.
 The album was produced by Steve Cropper, and featured Booker T. and the M.G.'s.

 The album was a part of a series of posthumous releases by Atco Records after Redding's mainstream reputation skyrocketed in the wake of his 1967 death.
 Love Man charted at number 46 on the Billboard 200 and number 8 on the R&B Albums.

 Songs

 "Direct Me" has pop and gospel elements and a heavy tambourine-laden arrangement.
 On "I'm a Changed Man", Redding employed scat singing.
 The album's title track has a mid-tempo funk groove and lyrical references to the hippie culture that had begun to appreciate Redding at the time.
 The song charted at number 72 on the Billboard Hot 100 and number 17 on the R&B Singles.
 "A Lover's Question" peaked at number 48 and number 20, respectively, and "Free Me" reached number 30 on the R&B Singles chart.

+"Look At That Girl", written by Randall Stewart and Edward Morris, is the wrong title, still uncorrected on album reissues.
+The song with this title was a single for The Fiestas in 1962 (Stewart and Morris being band members).
+The song on "Love Man" is "Look At The Girl", written by Otis Redding, first issued as a single, later included as such in Otis!
+The Definitive Otis Redding.